-- The excessive number of teeth could cause teeth crowding and misalignment of the front teeth, which result in protrusion of the teeth in the lower jaw.
+- Excessive number of teeth could cause teeth crowding and misalignment of the front teeth, which results in protrusion of the teeth in the lower jaw.

-- Lingual placement of teeth buds in the upper jaw
+- The Lingual placement of teeth buds in the upper jaw

-- Side effects of the left lip and palate treatment surgery that hinders the development of the dental arch.
+- Side effects of palate treatment surgery and left lip that hinders the development of the dental arch.

 - Crowded Teeth.

 Side effects of anterior cross bite

 The most common side effects of anterior cross-bite abnormalities are as following: